Traveling to Prague Alone:

 In terms of taxis, it’s better to use apps like Uber or Bolt rather than hailing a cab on the street.
 This way, you avoid the risk of being overcharged, and you can track your route and fare in advance.

-Is Czechia Safe for Solo Female Travelers?
+Is Czechia Safe for Solo Female Travellers?

 Absolutely!
-Czechia is very welcoming to solo female travelers.
+Czechia is very welcoming to solo female travellers.
 In fact, you’ll probably bump into quite a few fellow solo female adventurers, especially in tourist-friendly areas like Prague.
 Women generally report feeling safe, but as always, it’s important to trust your instincts and follow some basic safety rules.

 Stick to busy, well-lit areas if you’re out late, and avoid deserted streets at night.
 If you’re planning to go off the beaten path for a hike or rural exploration, let someone know your plans, just in case.
 Czech locals are friendly and respectful, and a few basic Czech phrases like “Dobrý den” (hello) and “Děkuji” (thank you) can go a long way in breaking the ice and showing respect for the local culture.